Muanya/JavaFx-Expense-Account/README.md

-#Expense Account
+# Expense Account

-A app for tracking Expenses
+An app for tracking Expenses